batu-el/meta-agent-inefficiency/readme.md

-## Meta-Agent Inefficiency — Codebase Guide
+## Meta-Agent Inefficiency

-This repository evaluates routing and search strategies for LLM-based agents across multiple datasets, tracks compute/token costs, and reproduces the figures/tables via notebooks.
-The code is organized per-dataset with a common structure so once you learn one, you know them all.
+This repository evaluates search and routing strategies for LLM-based meta agents across multiple datasets, tracks compute/token costs.

 > Attribution: Dataset implementations and the basis for the agent implementation are adapted from ADAS (Automated Design of Agentic Systems).
 See: [ShengranHu/ADAS](https://github.com/ShengranHu/ADAS).